fiftydinar/yaml-parser/README.md

   harder to implement, I will try to implement this in the future
 - **Writing values to YAML arrays**
   harder to implement, I will try to implement this in the future
+- **Specifying code line where key value should be replaced in case of multiple same keys**
+- **Having the line number when reading YAML file content**
 - **Anything else that I don't know**
   as I'm not the advanced user of YAML files